-At Free Union Country School, we value socioeconomic diversity and are committed to providing an enriched educational experience for all children who would benefit from our programs, regardless of financial means.
-As we strive to support and include families at Free Union from many backgrounds and circumstances, we also recognize that paying independent school tuition is a significant financial commitment.
+At Free Union Country School, we value socioeconomic diversity and are committed to providing an enriching educational experience for all children who would benefit from our programs, regardless of means.
+As we strive to support and include families from many backgrounds and circumstances, we also recognize that paying independent school tuition is a significant monetary commitment.

-The financial aid program at Free Union provides assistance to families who require some financial help in order to enroll their child.
+The Financial Aid program at Free Union provides assistance to families who require some help in order to enroll their child.
 A family's need in this case is the difference between what it costs to attend (the tuition) and a family’s ability to pay the tuition, as demonstrated in the Financial Aid Application.
 At Free Union, we believe that the primary responsibility for financing a student’s private school education falls on the family.
 Because of this, we anticipate that families will reach out to all possible outside sources including extended family before applying for Financial Aid.

 Do we qualify for Financial Aid?

 Free Union Country School offers Financial Aid to families with a wide range of financial situations.
 Most families adjust spending priorities, maximize family earnings, and carefully manage assets in order to pay tuition.
 Any family is eligible to apply for Financial Aid.
 The Financial Aid committee’s awards are based on a variety of factors including income, assets, family size, and the number of children attending institutions charging tuition.
 The School seriously considers each family’s circumstance when deciding Financial Aid awards, and assumes each family has provided an honest assessment of its ability to pay tuition.